Provable Robust Saliency-based Explanations: Analyses of numerical and statistical robustness

-\textit{Comments:} (i) the scalar function $\sum_i \sum_j h(\bx, i, j)$ is unsuitable for theoretical analyses, since there can be no pair of features flipped at a stationary point of the sum.
-Simultaneously minimizing multiple objectives allows us to determine when the first pair of features is flipped and gives a pessimistic bound for the defender (and thus an optimistic bound for the attacker).
-Empirically, minimizing $\sum_i \sum_j h(\bx, i, j)$ suffices to attack some explanations. (ii) We could have adopted the Pareto criticality for convergence analysis as in~\cite{Fliege2016}, but a Pareto critical point indicates that no critical direction (moving in which does not violate the constraint) leads to a joint descent in \textit{all} objectives, rather than that an objective function $h_\ell$ has been sufficiently minimized. (iii) Different from the local convergence results in~\cite{Fliege2000}, we provide a global rate of convergence that justifies thickness maximization, and different from the unconstrained case in~\cite{Fliege2019}, we constrain the amount of changes in $\bx$ and $f(\bx)$.
+\textit{Comments:} (\textit{i}) The scalar function $\sum_i \sum_j h(\bx, i, j)$ is unsuitable for theoretical analyses, since there can be no pair of features flipped at a stationary point of the sum.
+Simultaneously minimizing multiple objectives identifies when the first pair of features is flipped and gives a pessimistic bound for defenders (and an optimistic bound for attackers). (\textit{ii}) We could adopt the Pareto criticality for convergence analysis \cite{Fliege2016}, but a Pareto critical point indicates that no critical direction (moving in which does not violate the constraint) leads to a joint descent in \textit{all} objectives, rather than that an objective function $h_\ell$ has been sufficiently minimized. (\textit{iii}) Different from the unconstrained case in~\cite{Fliege2019}, we constrain the amount of changes in $\bx$ and $f(\bx)$.